-Born in a family of Portuguese and German descent, he was raised in the streets of Rio de Janeiro, Brazil, playing soccer, surfing and living freely.
-He started training martial arts when he was 12 years old through Karate.
-This Karate experience was short-lived and a year later Flavio decided to follow his brothers footsteps and join his Jiu Jitsu academy.
-His family loved the idea of having both brothers practicing BJJ as Flavio’s grandfather was a great fan of Helio Gracie, having followed Helio’s fights in the 1930’s and 1950’s.
+Born in a family of Portuguese and German descent, Flavio was raised on the streets of Rio de Janeiro, Brazil, playing soccer, surfing and living freely.
+Almeida started training martial arts when he was 12 years old, first through Karate.
+This Karate experience was short-lived and a year later Flavio decided to follow his brother’s footsteps and join the same Jiu-Jitsu academy where he was training.
+The Almeida family loved the idea of having both brothers practicing BJJ as Flavio’s grandfather was a great fan of Helio Gracie, having followed Helio’s fights in the 1930s and 1950s.

 Being taught in the Gracie Barra family, he had the privilege of receiving coaching from many legends of the sport, such as Renzo Gracie, Marcio Feitosa and of course, Carlos Gracie Junior.
 This had a tremendous effect in Flavio Almeida’s competitive career, and in the late 1990’s he was already regarded as one of BJJ’s hottest prospects having won the Mundial on two occasions in the lower belt divisions (blue and brown).

-He spent the next 5 years working and studying business, but the Jiu Jitsu bug was still inside him, and in 2006 he decided to quit his job and move to New Jersey in the United States to teach at his brother’s academy.
+He spent the next 5 years working and studying business, but the Jiu-Jitsu bug was still inside him, and in 2006 he decided to quit his job and move to New Jersey in the United States to teach at his brother’s academy.
 His time in New Jersey did not last as his Rio de Janeiro genes begged for some warmth, and so he moved to the warm California sun to teach at Marcio Feitosa’s gym.
 He stayed there for a while until he opened his own place, also in California, under the Gracie Barra franchise.

-Flavio Almeida vs Fernando Margarida
+Flavio Almeida vs Vitor Henrique Oliveira